Flåm Railway & Nærøyfjord

 This has made Tvindefossen one of Norway’s most visited natural attractions, drawing thousands of visitors each year.

-Gudvangen is a beautiful and authentic village, nestled deep within the UNESCO-listed Nærøyfjord — a place that feels truly Norwegian.
+After Tvindefossen Waterfall we arrive by bus to Gudvangen, a beautiful and authentic village, nestled deep within the UNESCO-listed Nærøyfjord — a place that feels truly Norwegian.

 Surrounded by towering mountains and cascading waterfalls, the village offers a calm and charming atmosphere.